farshidtz/wot-discovery-testing/directory/README.md

 # WoT Discovery Testing
 Test suite for [W3C WoT Discovery](https://www.w3.org/TR/wot-discovery/) APIs.

-The test results are printed to standard output.
-The test report is written to a file in csv format.

 The list of assertions is read from `report/template.csv`.
 If this file is not available, it will be downloaded from [wot-discovery/testing/template.csv](https://github.com/w3c/wot-discovery/blob/main/testing/template.csv) (main branch) and stored locally.
 To download the latest assertions, simply remove the local file so that it gets re-downloaded.
 To use an assertion list other than the one from the main branch of wot-discovery, simply place the file at the same path.

+The output report is written to `report/tdd.csv`

+The test results are printed to standard output.

 ## Run
 Useful CLI Arguments:
 ```
---report string
-        Path to create report (default "report.csv")
 --server string
         URL of the directory service
 -v